Israel targets Iran's security forces and leadership as Iran presses attacks across the region

 “We’ve already struck nearly 2,000 targets, with more than 2,000 munitions.
 We have severely degraded Iran’s air defenses and destroyed hundreds of Iran’s ballistic missiles, launchers and drones,” Cooper said in a prerecorded message shared online Wednesday.

-Five days into a war that U.S. President Donald Trump suggested could last a month or longer, nearly 800 people have been killed in Iran, including some Trump said he had considered as possible future leaders of the country.
+Five days into a war that U.S. President Donald Trump suggested could last a month or longer, more than 1,000 people have been killed in Iran, including some Trump said he had considered as possible future leaders of the country.

 Both sides are unrelenting in attacks